cloudmesh/cloudmesh1/doc/source/developer.rst

 You will need to use **github** and **virtualenv**.
 We do **NOT** support any use of cloudmesh without `virtualenv`.

+Furthermore, we assume that you use **ubuntu 14.04** as your development environment.

 Github
 =======